asharvi1/acerta/README.md

 pandas==1.2.3
 ```

-These are the libraries I used for this project

 ### train_models.py

-This file loads the boston housing dataset from the `scikit-learn` library, train the machine learning models and save them in pickle files using the `joblib` library.
+This file loads the boston housing dataset from the `scikit-learn` library, train the machine learning models and save them as pickle files using the `joblib` library.

 ```python
 # importing the boston housing dataset